 Consolidation is caused by a combination of excessive moisture, heat and constant movement caused by a washing machine or tumble dryer.
 The mechanical action during washing and drying begins to agitate the material, meaning that the tension formed during manufacturing will be released.
 As the fibres will no longer be fused securely together, the item of clothing will be deformed.

-Although clothing shrinkage is incredibly frustrating and ideally, we’d all like to avoid the hassle at all costs, there are a number of ways to successfully unshrink your favourite clothing.
+The short answer to ‘can you unshrink clothes?’ is yes.
+But how do you unshrink clothes depending on their material?
+Although clothing shrinkage is incredibly frustrating, and we’d all like to avoid the hassle at all costs, there are a number of ways to successfully unshrink your favourite clothing.
 It is vital to consider the material of items before attempting to resolve the issue to avoid doing more harm than good.
 To give you an insight into where to begin, we have compiled a comprehensive guide on how to tackle shrunken clothing, regardless of the material!

 Natural fibres are any materials that have been organically produced and derived from plants, animals or a mineral source.
 The most common natural fibres include popular materials such as cotton (from the cotton plant), silk (from the cocoon of a Bombyx Mori, also known as a silkworm) and linen (from the cellulose fibers grown inside flax plants).
 Natural fibres feature manipulative qualities, which makes them super easy to accidentally shrink, even when being extra careful.
 However, it does mean that they’re relatively straightforward to stretch back to their original size and shape.